 Performs administrative support tasks, including creation and editing of correspondence, reports, publications, educational materials, and assessment data.

-Answer moderate volume of inquiries from faculty, staff, students, and other individuals and assist with requests for information and material from OMSE office as well as provide front desk assistance when needed.
+Answers moderate volume of inquiries from faculty, staff, students, and other individuals and assists with requests for information and material from OMSE office, as well as provide front desk assistance when needed.

-Maintain files; complete mailings, photocopying, and faxing; monitor and order office supplies.
+Maintains files; completes mailings, photocopying, and faxing; monitors and orders office supplies.

 Attends regular department meetings, staff meetings, morning huddles, and other meetings as assigned.

-Equivalent of Associate’s Degree with two - four years relevant professional experience, preferably in higher education.
+Equivalent of an associate degree with two to four years of relevant professional experience, preferably in higher education.